flyfirstmars/spring-ai-workshop/docs/foundations.md

 every API call, and resend the full array (or sliding subset) with each new request so the stateless service receives the intended context.

-Rate limiting typically enforces both requests-per-minute (RPM) and tokens-per-minute (TPM) caps; monitor the headers to anticipate throttling and budget bursts.
+Rate limiting covers both requests-per-minute (RPM) and tokens-per-minute (TPM) caps; monitor the headers to anticipate throttling and budget bursts.

 At runtime the illusion of memory comes from your client: call one sends just the first user turn, call two resends that